Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Ancient Bronze Dragon.md

     \ can use one or more of the following additional lair actions while in its lair:\n\
     \n- Ocean's Call.
 The dragon conjures a swarm of spectral dolphins.
 Each creature\
     \ in the water within 120 feet of the dragon must succeed on a DC 15 Dexterity\
-    \ saving throw or take dice:1d10|text(5) (1d10) slashing damage; then the\
+    \ saving throw or take 5 (1d10) slashing damage; then the swarm vanishes.  \n\
-    \ swarm vanishes.  \n- Salt Burst.
-The dragon chooses a point it can see in\
+    - Salt Burst.
+The dragon chooses a point it can see in the lair.
+The air in\
-    \ the lair.
-The air in a 20-foot-radius sphere centered on that point bursts with\
+    \ a 20-foot-radius sphere centered on that point bursts with abrasive salt crystals.\
-    \ abrasive salt crystals.
-Each creature in that area must succeed on a DC 15 Dexterity\
+    \ Each creature in that area must succeed on a DC 15 Dexterity saving throw or\
-    \ saving throw or take dice:3d6|text(10) (3d6) slashing damage.  \n- Whelming\
+    \ take 10 (3d6) slashing damage.  \n- Whelming Water.
+The dragon causes a\
-    \ Water.
-The dragon causes a strong current to course through the water in its\
+    \ strong current to course through the water in its lair.
+The dragon chooses any\
-    \ lair.
-The dragon chooses any number of creatures it can see that are standing\
+    \ number of creatures it can see that are standing or swimming in water within\
-    \ or swimming in water within 120 feet of it.
-Each chosen creature must succeed\
+    \ 120 feet of it.
+Each chosen creature must succeed on a DC 15 Strength saving\
-    \ on a DC 15 Strength saving throw or be knocked [[/5.
-Mechanics/Rules/Conditions.md#prone|prone]].\
+    \ throw or be knocked [[/5.
+Mechanics/Rules/Conditions.md#prone|prone]].  "
-    \  "
   "name": "Additional Lair Actions" "regional_effects":
 - "desc": "The region containing a legendary bronze dragon's lair is warped by the\